SieBRUM/brum-notifications/README.md

 # Brum Fancy Notifications

-API to add basic but fancy noticiations to your Win Forms applications.
+API to add basic but fancy notifications to your WinForms application.

 ## Installation
-Add [this package](https://www.nuget.org/packages/SieBRUM.FancyAlert) to your Win Forms project.
+Add [this package](https://www.nuget.org/packages/SieBRUM.FancyAlert) to your WinForms project.

 ## Usage
 ### Example form